jjvanzon/Circular-Language-Spec/spec/introduction.md

 A button object in general is called a *type* of object.

-There are quite a few objects all ready and available, that you can use in your program. __Button__ objects for instance are quite common and can be used to build a user interface.
+There are quite a few object types available out of the box, that can be used in your program. __Button__ objects for instance are quite common and can be used to build a user interface.
 Another type, __Integer__, represents an integer number.
-Those may be used relatively frequently as well.
+Those are used all the time.

 Commands
 --------

-Apart from a collection of sub objects, objects can contain *commands:*
+Objects not only have sub objects.
+They can also contain *commands:*

 ![](images/Circle%20Language%20Spec%20Introduction.007.png)

-Commands are denoted by *squares* here.
+Commands are denoted here by *squares.*

 Sub objects can again contain commands: